GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 - Collect apples, each apple awards one point
 - Reach a required position.
 Reaching this position you get 1000 points instantly.
 In this way the player is encouraged to go where the game asks, to score more points faster.

+# #Feedback from Beta Testers and fix
-# #After adjusting the final details of the game, I looked for people who could try it as "beta testers".
+After adjusting the final details of the game, I looked for people who could try it as "beta testers".
 Note: beta testers were people who met the requirements (16 - 20 years old, minecraft player).

 - Debuffs and buffs had a problem: they were too many and too big.
 I fixed it by halving their size and adding a 50% chance to self destruct once they spawn.